dreger/audaciousfox.net/_posts/linked/2016-09-15-microsoft-variable-fonts.md

 Nice to see an actual, albeit fuzzy, target date mixed in with all of the other co-announcements today.
 I also like the "doing more with less" part from above; it succinctly conveys what variable fonts are all about.

-As for getting early access to variable fonts — well, that might just be the most compelling argument for installing Windows I've heard over the past few years.
+As for getting early access to variable fonts — well, that just might be this year's most compelling argument for installing Windows at all.